 The WinForms Diagram is a feature-rich library for visualizing, creating, and editing interactive diagrams.
 It supports creating flowcharts, organizational charts, and network diagrams either through code or a visual interface.

 The Diagram library provides all the standard flowchart shapes as ready-made objects to build flowcharts, making it is easy to add them to a diagram surface in a single call.

 Visualize any graphical object using nodes, which can be arranged and manipulated at the same time on a diagram page.
 They allow the following:

 A connector represents a relationship between two nodes.
-Some of the key features like connector types, bridging, and more are listed below.
+Some of the key features are listed below.

 The WinForms Diagram provides straight, orthogonal, polyline, and curved connector types.
 You can choose any of these based on the type of diagram or relationship between the connected nodes.

 Use bridging (line jumps) to illustrate a connector’s route, making it easy to read where connectors overlap each other in a dense diagram.